golanlevin/60-212/2026/syllabus/README.md

 This course uses [*specifications grading*](https://academictech.uchicago.edu/2025/07/28/specifications-grading-a-powerful-way-to-reflect-what-students-learn/).
 Work is evaluated against a set of explicit, observable criteria, and these criteria are designed to be relatively unambiguous and quickly verifiable.

 * **10 Sets of Assignments**.
-There will be ten sets of Assignments this semester, assigned at approximately weekly intervals.
+There will be ten sets of assignments this semester, assigned at approximately weekly intervals.
 Each set will have several sub-components, usually including multiple warmup exercises and a main project, that may have different intermediate deadlines.
 * **Complete the checklists**.
 For each set of deliverables, an objective checklist of subtasks will be provided, with clearly defined assessment criteria.
 To ensure transparency, fairness and consistency, grades in this course are straightforwardly calculated according to students' fulfillment of these checklists and criteria.
 Many items on these checklists are intentionally easy to fulfill; pay attention to them.
 * **Qualitative evaluations are decoupled from grades**.
 In addition to grades that reflect the fulfillment of straightforward checklists, students will also receive qualitative and subjective feedback from a variety of people, including the professor, the teaching assistant, other CMU faculty, outside professionals, and/or your peers.
 This critical feedback on the content and quality of your projects does not factor into your grade.
 Sometimes the source of this feedback may be anonymized (e.g. from peers).

 This semester, you can expect to receive the following feedback, at a minimum:

 * You will receive a numeric grade for each component of each weekly set of deliverables, as well as a brief written evaluation about one or more of your weekly projects.
-* At Fall Break, you will receive a mid-semester grade, as well as a brief written evaluation about your overall performance.
+* You will receive a mid-semester grade, as well as a brief written evaluation about your overall performance, around the time of Fall Break.
 * At the end of the semester you will receive a final grade, and a written evaluation.

 ### Extra Time Commitments

 *Are there extra time commitments required outside of the regularly scheduled course meeting times?*

-* I anticipate that students will spend approximately 6-10 hours per week outside of class working on their projects.
-For the period from 2023-2025, students reported spending an average of 12.3 hours per week in this course.
+* I anticipate that students will spend approximately 6-8 hours per week outside of class working on their projects.
+For the period from 2023-2025, students reported spending an average of 12.3 hours per week (including 6 in-class hours) in this course.
 * There will be a small number of special events outside of class meeting times (such as public artist lectures), for which attendance is strongly recommended, but not strictly required.
 * Students may also wish to attend optional and occasional group work sessions.